JosephHewitt/wardriver_rev3/README.md

 If you wish to remove a file from the SD card, click the "DEL" link to right of the filename.
 You will be prompted to confirm the delete action.

 If you do not access or interact with the web interface after around 1 minute, the Wardriver will boot normally and start collecting data until you remove the power.

+To prevent certain networks from being logged, you can add a file called `bl.txt` to the root of your wardriver SD card using a computer.
+This file should contain a list of SSIDs and/or MAC addresses, one per line, which should not be logged.
+This file is case sensitive and MAC addresses must only be in upper-case.
+This list is limited to a maximum of 20 entries.

 ### Uploading to Wigle